 NIK: Covering fetish events has also meant having a lot of fun, and getting to know more people in the scene too.
 Of course there are challenges, like being able to travel with all the equipment needed and working with limited resources.

-Shooting on location can mean long work hours, which usually means less party time but still not much sleep! (continues below videos)
+Shooting on location can mean long hours, which usually means less party time but still not much sleep! (continues below videos)

 (Nik & Peter’s GFB Weekend chat continued…)